ShantanuJalkote/Wiki-Viewer/README.md

 # Wiki-Viewer
-An Asthetic and easy to use Wikipedia Search Engine.
+An Aesthetic and easy-to-use Wikipedia Search Engine.